pollen-robotics/gripette/README.md

 # gripette

-gRPC motor+camera service for the GRABETTE motorized gripper, running on a Raspberry Pi Zero 2W.
+Gripper version of the [Grabette](https://github.com/SteveNguyen/grabette) data collection system. gRPC motor+camera service for the gripper, running on a Raspberry Pi Zero 2W.

 Streams camera frames (JPEG) at ~10Hz synchronized with motor positions, and accepts motor commands for two Feetech STS3215 servos over the network.